ddmee/polling2/README.md

 # Release notes

+## 0.4.2
+- Add log_value() decorator and log parameter to poll signature.
+Enables logging of return_values.

 ## 0.4.0
 - Fixed polling function from waiting another sleep whenever the max_tries value has reached zero.
 - Remove test-only dependencies from requirements to install the package.